rZn/dotfiles-5/README.md

 ## Installation
 [WARNING] Use carefully, backup your home before using !
+Ansible will backup any existing conf file before erasing it (.zshrc, .i3/config, etc...)
 ```
 git clone --recursive https://github.com/eoli3n/dotfiles
 # To list tags